We Talk To The 3 Female Paintball Generals Leading the utterly original Paintball Scenario Game ‘The 100’

 What’s A Scenario Paintball Game?

 Scenarios are all-inclusive.
-Every type player plays.
+Every type of player plays.
 Casual first timer, casual weekend rec ball paintballer, milsim enthusiasts, one ball pump players, and yes, even tournament speedball players all play side-by-side.
-Unlike other forms of paintball if you are shot out, your game isn’t over.
+Unlike other forms of paintball, if you are shot out, your game isn’t over.
 You go re-insert and play until the game ends.
-Yes, there is lunch break.
+Yes, there is a lunch break.

 Scenarios are not re-enactments.
 Events are produced playing off existing video games, movie genres, books, historical events or any unique concept a game producer can dream up.
 Teams battle for objectives based around the themes listed previously to keep each event feeling new and fresh.
 Like Zombies?
 There are even scenarios those too.